anuragyayhdapu/Manual-Map-Tile-Server-Fedora/README.md

 change ServerName to following value
 > ServerName PCIpAddress:80

-in '<Directory>' tag, change '# Require all denied' to
+in '&lt;Directory'&gt; tag, change '# Require all denied' to
 >Require all granted

 open port in firewall